Retail sales refer to the purchase of goods and services by customers.

 With it, you can conduct a gap analysis - comparing your actual performance with what you could achieve with everything optimised - on any aspect of your business.
 For example, you could do one around your product assortment, looking at whether or not your range is appropriate for your target market.

 You could also use this data to look at market growth trends to spot any changes around specific brands, categories or sub-categories.
 On top of that, you could monitor the spending power of your customers and then match it up to the appropriate product range.

-There is also the point that with syndicated data, you’ll have a better understanding of how and where you sit in the market as well as how you stack up against your competition.
+With syndicated data, you can also understand where you sit in the market and how you stack up against your competition.

-While market data allows you to monitor your progress as a retail business, customer loyalty data gives you the opportunity to get to know your customers at a personal level.
+While market data allows you to monitor your progress as a retail business, customer loyalty data allows you to get to know your customers at a personal level.

 Let us explain: